Frequently Asked Questions

 follow VERY strict guidelines in relation to breeding.
 They must not only be conformationally correct, but

-they must also have a working title as well (and many have 2,3 & 4 titles!).
-They have to prove themselves
+they must also have a working title as well (and many have 2,3,4 or more titles!).
+They have to prove

-worthy of breeding, consecutively for many years before being allowed to reproduce.
-In North America, Joe
+themselves worthy of breeding, consecutively for many years before being allowed to reproduce.
+In North

-Blow can take any dog "A" and breed it to any dog "B" and have puppies.
-That is why you see the huge
+America, Joe Blow can take any dog "A" and breed it to any dog "B" and have puppies.
+That is why you see

-difference in European lines compared to American lines.
-Please see my Work Vs Show page for more
+the huge difference in European lines compared to American lines.
+Please see my Work Vs Show page for

 Why can't I just go to a pet store for my puppy?